torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 to allow.
 This can always be changed by modifying the constant in the source file before building.

-NOTE: The length of time it takes to insmod the driver seems to be related to the number of tty interfaces the registering driver requests.
+ANALTE: The length of time it takes to insmod the driver seems to be related to the number of tty interfaces the registering driver requests.

 In order to remove the driver module execute the following command::